 All artwork is custom designed by Lauren Skorsis, with each brief undergoing an individual design process.
 Lauren sets out to understand the vision of each client, working to create a strong outcome exceeding all expectations, in addition to applying it across corresponding artwork to allow a consistent feel from start to end.

 All artwork is printed in-house by Lauren Skorsis' small fully trained team with all setup, proofing and collation done by Lauren Skorsis.

 Since the development of her design studio in 2014, Lauren also works heavily within the events industry.
-Lauren has worked alongside some of the best in the events industry, including collaborations with Philip Carr & Associates (Sydney), Styled by Coco (Melbourne) and The Three Piece Suit (Melbourne).
+Lauren has worked alongside some of the best in the events industry, those including Philip Carr & Associates (Sydney), Styled by Coco (Melbourne), Creating Beautiful (Melbourne) and The Three Piece Suit (Melbourne).
 Her work has also been seen at Event Launches, Melbourne Spring Racing Carnival, Melbourne Fashion Festival, Bayside Shopping Centre, DFO, Emporium Melbourne, Northland Shopping Centre and Westfield Fountain Gate.
 She has also worked with blogger Sarah Jane Young from She Is Sarah Jane and Sophie Cachia from The Young Mummy, designed branding for the likes of Martin York, Silvana Tedesco, Stavcon Homes, The Richmond Dentist and Wool & Willow to name a few.